 What’s a woman supposed to do?
 You may feel confused, rejected, or sink into despair.
 How could he not call when you had such a good time?
-You could tell he did, too.
-So, what’s the problem?
+You could tell he did, too, so what’s the problem?

 Understanding Men – Should I Call Him?

 You might think calling him is the answer.
-Why not right?
+Why not, right?
 After all you’re both adults.
 This is a new era in dating.
-It’s easy to convince yourself that this is by far the quickest route to ending the tension and waiting.
+Men and women are more equal not than ever.
+Dating is more modern!

 1. How Interested Is He?

 You want to know what a man will do without your prompting because that tells you how interested he truly is.
 If he can’t even make a call or ask you out, he’s not interested, no matter how great your first date seemed.